How to Find Your Lost or Stolen Apple Watch Easily

 Press Find My iPhone - Select Find My iPhone and turn the slider on.

 Enable Find My iPhone - Turn on Find My network.
-This lets you see your device’s location even when it’s offline.
+This option lets you see your device’s location even when it’s offline.

-Turn on Find My Network - Enable Send Last Location, so your iPhone sends its location to Apple when the battery is very low.
+Turn on Find My Network - Enable Send Last Location, so your iPhone automatically sends its location to Apple when the battery is very low.

 Make sure Location Services are enabled